-Getting in touch with Guy Allenby, their local Renovation Specialist, this homeowner reached out to discuss the potential development of their apartment on a strict budget.
+Getting in touch with their local renovation consultant, this homeowner reached out to discuss the potential development of their apartment on a strict budget.

 They were looking to spend no more than $60k.
 But with that amount decided, they also wanted to explore their possibilities.
 The bigger question being: how can this 1960s brick apartment be brought into the 21st century?

-Over the initial conversations, Guy and the homeowner worked out the key objectives for the project.
+Over the initial conversations, the renovation consultant and the homeowner worked out the key objectives for the project.
 Although the entire apartment had places for tweaking, it was the bathroom and kitchen which most needed an upgrade.
 They still stood proudly in their original builds that were highly resemblant of the 1960s.

 The 60s, however, are not where Marrickville exists today.
 Nowadays, the suburb is a vibrant art scene with a chic edge about its industrial bones.
 This new-age gleam is exactly what needed targeting in the renovation - and as cost-effectively as possible.

-With a rough concept ready, Guy and his renovation team came together to design the perfect plan with a focus on the kitchen and bathroom.
+With a rough concept ready, the renovation consultant and his renovation team came together to design the perfect plan with a focus on the kitchen and bathroom.

 Starting with the kitchen, it was a small room with little space to use.
 But, despite its size, the homeowner was ambitious to transform it into a spacious living environment.
 The key features they most wanted to create included more storage compartments, space for a kitchen table, and an overall open feeling atmosphere.